securityfirst/tent-content/contents_en/travel/borders/beginner/when-entering-country.md

 *Note: Providing real information may increase your risk, but providing false information may be a red flag.*

-*	Set boundaries.
+*	Set boundaries in advance.
 What sensitive information will you absolutely not reveal?

 ## Coordinate